V Crunch

 How to perform V Crunches:

-- Starting Position: Get into a hollow body position (shoulders and legs off the floor while the lower back touches the floor) with your arms by your sides for better stability throughout the exercise.
+• Starting Position: Lie down and assume a hollow body position with your arms by your sides for better stability throughout the exercise.

-- Execution: Contract your abs by bringing your upper body and lower body towards each other while bending your knees.
-Hold the top position briefly, then return to the starting position.
+• Execution: Flex your spine by contracting your abs by bringing your upper and lower body towards each other while bending your knees.
+Hold this position briefly, then return to the starting position.

 Breathing Technique: